Melodic death metal: Characteristics

 Children of Bodom combined melodic death metal with power metal influences.

 Melodic death metal combines death metal with elements of traditional heavy metal ranging as far as the New Wave of British Heavy Metal, especially melodic or harmonized guitar riffs, with the heavily distorted guitars, fast double-bass drum patterns and occasional blast beats of death metal.
 Alternative Press Magazine describes the style as "incorporat[ing] stylistically 'pretty' and epic sounds" into the death metal formula, augmented by "blazing" guitar solos and "buzz-saw"-like guitar tones.
 The vocal style typically features harsh screams or low-pitched growling (similar to traditional death metal) but often features clean sung vocals as well.
 Unlike traditional death metal, melodic death metal is more prone to using verse-chorus song structures.

 Melodic death metal is said to be more musically diverse than traditional death metal.
-According ton Vlad Nichols of Ultimate Guitar, the boundaries of melodic death metal "[grant] much more artistic freedom" to artists as opposed to traditional death metal, and enables enjoyment of death metal sounds by a wider audience.
+According to Vlad Nichols of Ultimate Guitar, the boundaries of melodic death metal "[grant] much more artistic freedom" to artists as opposed to traditional death metal, and enables enjoyment of death metal sounds by a wider audience.
 He assessed, "the heaviness was still there, but it was now made all the more enjoyable by the diversity of musical and thematic expression it provided."
 Some melodic death metal bands fuse the style with other styles of heavy metal and extreme metal.
-For example, Finnish band Children of Bodom is known for incorporating strong elements power metal into their style.
+For example, Finnish band Children of Bodom is known for incorporating strong elements of power metal into their style.